ThorkildFregi/VCT-map-predictor/README.md

 **Utilisation**

 After running ``main.py``, go to http://127.0.0.1/5000.
 Automatically, the application will begin the creation of the data and the training of the model.
-When he finishes, you gonna have the front page where you can predictthe map.
+When he finishes, you gonna have the front page where you can predict the winner of the map.
 Have fun !